 There’s also a chance your pup could be suffering from a genetic condition, like hyper or hypothyroidism, Cushing’s Disease, or diabetes.
 Weight fluctuation, a dull coat, muscle weakness and lethargy are a few symptoms of these deeper problems.

 Now that we’ve reviewed the causes, it’s time to talk about what you can do as a loving pet parent to address your dog’s dry skin and resulting discomfort.

 One of the best moves you can make for your pup, yourself, and your family, is to switch to non-toxic cleaning, laundry, and hygiene products.
 Harsh chemicals in everyday products can cause headaches, respiratory illness, and allergic skin reactions, which may be affecting your dog.
-Use natural flea and tick spray for yard instead of toxic insecticides, and the same goes for your dog’s skin as well; Wondercide’s natural pet parent pack can help gently eliminate not only pests, but your dog’s itching and allergic responses as well.
-Neem oil, the active ingredient in our Skin Tonic Spray, is a natural antibacterial and antifungal.
+Use safe, plant-based flea-and-tick spray for yard instead of toxic insecticides.
+The same goes for your dog’s skin.
+Wondercide's Pet Parent Pack will eliminate pests and your dog’s itching with the highest-quality, plant-derived ingredients.
+Neem oil, the active ingredient in our Skin Tonic Spray, is naturally antibacterial and antifungal.
 It soothes itching and skin irritation, and over centuries has functioned as a general antiseptic to relieve troublesome dermatological issues.BUY FLEA & TICK SPRAY

 BUY ITCHY SKIN RELIEF